KDE/knighttime/README.md

 # KNightTime

-The `KNightTime` provides helpers for scheduiling the dark-light cycle.
+The `KNightTime` provides helpers for scheduling the dark-light cycle.
 It can be used to implement features such as adjusting the screen color temperature based on time of day, etc.

 ## Features